11 Sep Investment Property Cashflow Calculator

 - Purchase price – The price paid for the property

-- Standard of finish – Level of finish, refers to standard of quality of fixtures and fittings
+- Standard of finish – Level of finish, refers to the standard of quality of fixtures and fittings

 - Property type – House, unit, apartment, townhouse etc